Vortech Shadow: Design and development

 The standard day, sea level, no wind, take off with a 150 hp engine is 100 ft and the landing roll is 25 ft.

 The manufacturer estimates the construction time from the supplied kit as 250 hours.

 Operational history

-By 1998 the company reported that four kits had been sold and were completed and flying.
+By 1998, the company reported that four kits had been sold, completed, and were flying.

-In January 2015 no examples were registered in the United States with the Federal Aviation Administration.
+In January 2015, no examples were registered in the United States with the Federal Aviation Administration.